-4. Add Value
+4. Add More Value Than Your Competitors

 Creating ongoing content that teaches or demonstrates your products or services is a smart way to get them to return.
 Smart business owners know that a great content marketing strategy will get them more visitors and customers in the long run.

-BONUS TIP: Create Social Media Accounts
+BONUS TIP: Leverage Your Social Media Accounts

-There are many ways to drive traffic to your website including SEO, PPC ad campaigns, traditional print advertising, and television commercials.
-However, social media accounts are the latest trend and they offer benefits that older forms of marketing do not.
+There are many ways to drive traffic to your website including SEO, paid ad campaigns, traditional print advertising, and radio or television commercials.
+However, social media offers benefits that older forms of marketing do not.

 For instance, Twitter, Facebook, Google+, and LinkedIn allow your business to engage directly with your target audience.
 Additionally, when you create content, you and your users will be able to share that information across many channels.